Is your daily caffeine hit ruining your sleep?

 • foods like chocolate and energy bars

-• drinks like tea, coffee, soft drinks such as colas and energy drinks
+• drinks like tea, coffee and soft drinks (colas and energy drinks)

 Here’s how much caffeine content is in common foods and drinks, according to Food Standards Australia and New Zealand: